gkorpal/gkorpal.github.io/_drafts/computations-in-higher-arithmetic.md

 # Mix and match

 Open source softwares have been a life saver for students in countries like India, where our universities couldn't afford the proprietary softwares.
 I myself learned numerical analysis on [GNU Octave](https://www.gnu.org/software/octave/) and number theory on [SageMath](https://www.sagemath.org/).
-Note that, there exist computer algebra systems based on the philosophy to accept a given general-purpose programming language and extend it by a set of algebraic capabilities:
+Note that, there exist computer algebra systems which follow the philosophy of accepting a given general-purpose programming language and extend it by a set of algebraic capabilities:

 | Programming Language | CAS Library |
 | ------------| -------------------- |